-A brief reminder for those who have not yet completed their membership renewal or joined for the first time please either use our online payment mechanism (our preferred method) or send a cheque to renew your membership or join the Group.
+Talking about membership, our subscription is due in January and you will now have received your email reminder.
+Please either use our online payment mechanism (our preferred method) or send a cheque to renew your membership or join the Group.
 The fee is nominal and subsidises students and social events.
-If you have changed jobs it is also possible we don’t have your new email address so please contact our membership secretary to make sure we have your new details.
-For student, unwaged and retired members no charge is made, please just confirm your current status to Richard Pain.
+It also encourages greater engagement in the community.
+For student, unwaged and retired members no charge is made, please just confirm your current status to Mark Jenkins.

-All PMI members and Students can keep up-to-date with events in the London Region by following us on our PMI London Linkedin group.
+All PMI members can keep up-to-date with events in the London Region by following us on our PMI London Linkedin group.

 Education Secretary: Giles Bywater Tel: 020 3130 3157 Email: email@example.com